Free CrCl Calculator – Creatinine Clearance Calculator

 Anticoagulants

-Dabigatran, rivaroxaban, apixaban, and other direct oral anticoagulants (DOACs) have specific dosing thresholds tied to CrCl.
-For example, dabigatran is typically contraindicated when CrCl falls below 15–30 mL/min depending on indication.
+Dabigatran, rivaroxaban, apixaban, and other direct oral anticoagulants have specific dosing thresholds tied to CrCl.
+Dabigatran is typically contraindicated when CrCl falls below 15–30 mL/min depending on indication.

 Diabetes Medications

-Metformin, a first-line diabetes drug, carries a black box warning related to lactic acidosis in renal impairment.
-SGLT-2 inhibitors lose efficacy and carry safety concerns below certain CrCl thresholds.
-Dose adjustments for many sulfonylureas are also guided by CrCl.
+Metformin carries a boxed warning about lactic acidosis in renal impairment.
+SGLT-2 inhibitors lose efficacy below certain thresholds.
+Several sulfonylureas need dose adjustment guided by CrCl as well.

 Cardiovascular Drugs

 Digoxin, atenolol, sotalol, and many ACE inhibitors and ARBs require renal dose adjustment.
-Careful monitoring of potassium and creatinine is essential when these are used in patients with reduced CrCl.
+Potassium and creatinine both need watching when these are used in reduced CrCl.

 Analgesics and NSAIDs